Jesly9999/https---github.com-Jesly9999-Gadgeon-spa/README.md

 To handle the navigation from one view to the next, you use the Angular Router

+This is a simple webpage of a company which implemented using spa.The page contains 4 components home,about,contact,services that navigate through each component.
+In each page we use some bootstrap class to make the pages more responsive and more appealing.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

 ## Development server